Introduction

 The Only Proven Solution and Cost-Effective Solution

-Only Badu Networks’ patented WarpEngineTM carrier-grade optimization meets the key requirements outlined above for eliminating jitter-induced throughput collapse.
+Only Badu Networks’ patented WarpEngineTM carrier-grade optimization technology meets the key requirements outlined above for eliminating jitter-induced throughput collapse.
 WarpEngine’s single-ended proxy architecture means no modifications to client or server applications or network stacks are required.
 It works with existing network infrastructure, so there’s no rip-and-replace.
 WarpEngine determines in real-time whether jitter is due to congestion, and prevents throughput from collapsing and applications from stalling when it’s not.
 As a result, bandwidth that would otherwise be wasted is recaptured.
-WarpEngine builds on this with other performance and security enhancing features that benefit not only TCP, but also GTP used by 5G, UDP and other traffic.
-These capabilities enable WarpEngine to deliver massive network throughput improvements ranging from 2-10x or more for some of the world’s largest mobile network operators, cloud service providers, government agencies and businesses of all sizes.2 These results also reflect the huge impact jitter has on network performance, and the lack of alternatives to effectively deal with it.
+WarpEngine builds on this with other performance and security enhancing features that benefit not only TCP, but also GTP (used by 5G and LTE), UDP and other traffic.
+These capabilities enable WarpEngine to deliver massive network throughput improvements ranging from 2-10x or more for some of the world’s largest mobile network operators, cloud service providers, government agencies and businesses of all sizes.2 These results also reflect the huge impact jitter now has on network performance, and the lack of alternatives to effectively deal with it.
 In addition, WarpEngine delivers these improvements with existing network infrastructure, at a fraction of the cost of upgrades.

 WarpEngine can be deployed at core locations as well as the network edge as a hardware appliance, or as software installed on servers provided by customers and partners.
 It can be installed in a carrier’s core network, or in front of hundreds or thousands of servers in a corporate or cloud data center.
 WarpEngine can also be deployed at cell tower base stations, or with access points supporting public or private Wi-Fi networks of any scale.
 MCN and AI networking vendors can integrate it into their solutions without any engineering effort.

 WarpVMTM, the VM form factor of WarpEngine, is designed specifically for cloud and edge environments.
 WarpVM installs in minutes in AWS, Azure, VMWare, or KVM environments.
 In addition, WarpVM has been certified by NutanixTM , for use with their multi-cloud platform, which includes Nutanix’s Flow Networking MCN solution.
 Performance tests conducted during Nutanix’s certification process demonstrated results similar to those cited above.3 Performance and compatibility tests have also been conducted with F5’s Big-IP – the foundation for F5’s Big-IP Cloud Edition MCN solution.
-When combined with WarpVM, Big-IP’s performance was boosted by over 3X in the cloud environment used for the tests.
+When combined with WarpVM, Big-IP’s performance improved by over 3X in the cloud environment used for the tests.

 Conclusion